 Dakota, a luxury hotel in Manchester city centre, has announced plans to expand with a new site at Manchester Airport, which will be the group’s second property.
 Following the success of the four-star hotel on Ducie Street, which opened in 2019, the new Dakota hotel will form part of the 60-acre MIX Manchester development near the airport.

-The hotel plans have undergone a consultation process with the local community and a planning application has now been submitted to Manchester City Council.
-The application submitted includes plans for a 154-bedroom property with sleek interiors, a destination bar and brasserie-style grill as well as 130 onsite parking spaces and an airport terminal shuttle.
+Plans for the hotel which will be located off Enterprise Way on a three-acre plot at MIX MANCHESTER have now received planning permission from Manchester City Council.
+The application submitted included plans for a 154-bedroom property with sleek interiors, a destination bar and brasserie-style grill as well as 130 onsite parking spaces and an airport terminal shuttle.

 Artist impressions of Dakota Manchester Airport have been revealed which show a building with a dark exterior and very reminiscent of the hotel group’s city centre property.
-Subject to planning consent, Dakota Manchester Airport hopes to open its doors within 2026.
+Now with planning consent, Dakota Manchester Airport hopes to open its doors in 2026.

 Conveniently located for domestic and international travellers, Dakota Manchester Airport will boast plenty of transport links including the M56 motorway, train station and Metrolink on its doorstep.